jneilliii/OctoPrint-BedLevelingWizard/README.md

   - Use Custom Points: Allows for entering your own set of custom points to probe during the guided leveling process in lieu of the bed offset based method.

 ## Installation on machine with memory < 512 MB.
 If Your Octoprint is installed on machine with 256 MB of ram ( for example Quad Core Orange PI Zero with 256MB RAM ) - you installation could fail during `numpy` compilation.
+Your memory and swap would be 100% full as well as all CPU's.
 One of the solution is to temporary increase swap size for the installation:

 ```
 sudo fallocate -l 1G /swapfile